What Is Software Project Management?

-- Planning: This means putting together the blueprint for the entire project from ideation to fruition.
-It will define the scope, allocate necessary resources, propose the timeline, delineate the plan for execution, lay out a communication strategy, and indicate the steps necessary for testing and maintenance.
+- Planning: The project manager puts together the blueprint for the entire project.
+The project plan will define the scope, necessary resources, timeline, procedure for execution, communication strategy, and steps required for testing and maintenance.

-- Leading: A software project manager will need to assemble and lead the project team, which likely will consist of developers, analysts, testers, graphic designers, and technical writers.
-This requires excellent communication, people and leadership skills.
+- Leading: A software project manager assembles and leads the project team, which consists of developers, analysts, testers, graphic designers, and technical writers.
+Heading up a team requires excellent communication, people, and leadership skills.

-- Execution: The project manager will participate in and supervise the successful execution of each stage of the project.
-This includes monitoring progress, frequent team check-ins and creating status reports.
+- Execution: The project manager will supervise the successful execution of each stage of the project.
+This includes monitoring progress, conducting frequent team check-ins, and creating status reports.

-- Time management: Staying on schedule is crucial to the successful completion of any project, but it’s particularly challenging when it comes to managing software projects because changes to the original plan are almost certain to occur as the project evolves.
-Software project managers must be experts in risk management and contingency planning to ensure forward progress when roadblocks or changes occur.
+- Time management: Staying on schedule is crucial to the successful completion of any project.
+This can be particularly challenging when managing software projects because changes to the original plan are almost guaranteed as the project evolves.
+Software project managers must be experts in risk management and contingency planning to ensure progress in the face of roadblocks or changes.

-- Budget: Like traditional project managers, software project managers are tasked with creating a budget for a project, and then sticking to it as closely as possible, moderating spend and re-allocating funds when necessary.
+- Budget: Like traditional project managers, software project managers are tasked with creating a budget for a project and sticking to it as closely as possible, moderating spend and re-allocating funds when necessary.

-- Maintenance: Software project management typically encourages constant product testing in order to discover and fix bugs early, adjust the end product to the customer’s needs, and keep the project on target.
-The software project manager is responsible for ensuring proper and consistent testing, evaluation and fixes are being made.
+- Maintenance: Software project management encourages constant product testing to discover and fix bugs early, adjust the end product to the customer’s needs, and keep the project on target.
+The software project manager ensures the product is properly and consistently tested, evaluated, and adjusted accordingly.

-A recent article in Forbes suggests that there are eight ways to improve and streamline the software project management process; these eight suggestions include:
+According to Forbes, there are eight ways to improve and streamline the software project management process.
+These tips include:

-- Take non-development work off your team’s plate to let them focus on developing
+- Taking non-development work off your team’s plate to let them focus on the product

-- Motivating your team by sharing others’ success stories—like those of tech giants, which will inspire and excite your team
+- Motivating your team by sharing others’ success stories

-- Try to stick to the plan (until it needs to be changed)
+- Trying to stick to the plan (until it needs to be changed)

-- Get to know your team and build a rapport
+- Getting to know your team and building a rapport

-- Break down the plan and give them specific daily tasks
+- Breaking down the plan and assigning specific daily tasks